vios-s/vios.science/README.md

 Avoid paths like `assets/figure-1.png` unless you have tested both `/project/example-project` and `/project/example-project/`.
 Relative paths can break when the trailing slash is missing.

 To link the page from the publication list, first check whether the paper already exists in `src/data/publications.yaml`.
-The website renders that file on its publications page.

-If the paper already exists, update only the website-side extra fields you need.
-For a hosted project page, set `website` to the project page path:
+If the paper already exists, set `website` to the project page path:

 ```yaml
 - title: Paper Title